Generative multitask learning mitigates target-causing confounding: Results

 The results are split into five groups that are equally spaced in terms of $\tau$.
-Each group represents the accuracies for a range of $\alpha$ under a particular severity of distribution shift.
-For each group, we compute the value of $\alpha$ that attains the highest accuracy.
-Since these are test set results, this optimal $\alpha$ can be thought of as given to us by an oracle.
+Each group represents the accuracies for a range of $\alpha$ under a particular severity of target shift.
+For each group, we compute the optimal value of $\alpha$ that attains the highest accuracy.
 We also compute the difference in accuracy between GMTL and DMTL at the optimal value of $\alpha$ for each group.

 We observe strikingly similar results for both datasets and all pairs of tasks.
-As the distribution shift becomes more severe, the optimal $\alpha$ increases.
+As the target shift becomes more severe, the optimal $\alpha$ increases.
 A representative example for each dataset is shown in the left subfigures in Fig.~\ref{fig:optimal_alpha}, and the rest are in the supplementary material.
-This matches our expectations - increasing $\alpha$ removes more of the spurious dependencies induced by target-causing confounders, which is more beneficial for severe distribution shifts.
+This observation matches our understanding of $\alpha$ from Section~\ref{sec:interpreting alpha} - since $\alpha$ is our degree of belief on how similar $p(\b{y}, \b{y}')$ and $q(\b{y}, \b{y}')$ are, the optimal $\alpha$ tends to be higher when the target shift is more severe.
+Increasing $\alpha$ removes more of the spurious dependencies induced by target-causing confounding, which is more beneficial for severe target shifts.

-Also, as the severity of distribution shift increases, the difference in accuracy between GMTL and DMTL for the optimal $\alpha$ increases as well.
+Also, as the severity of target shift increases, the difference in accuracy between GMTL and DMTL for the optimal $\alpha$ increases as well.
 This can be seen in the right subfigures in Fig.~\ref{fig:optimal_alpha}, and is also in-line with our expectations.
-As the distribution shift becomes more severe, the spurious dependencies induced by target-causing confounding become less predictive, and removing them yields larger gains in robustness.
+As the target shift becomes more severe, the spurious dependencies induced by target-causing confounding become less predictive, and removing them yields larger gains in predictive performance.

-Both patterns hold very similarly for NPS and CSN.
-This suggests that it is our formulation of GMTL that yields these improvements, rather than the particular parameterization used to learn $p(y, y' \mid x)$.
-We start with MTL networks that perform strongly w.r.t. their respective STL baselines, as seen in Tables~\ref{tab:attributes_of_people,t=2,4} and \ref{tab:taskonomy}, and significantly improve robustness to prior probability shift through our generative reformulation of MTL.